FedejGon/pyCC.id/README.md

 ## 📚  Tutorials
 **First time?
 We recommend starting with our Google Colab Notebook** [![Colab](https://img.shields.io/badge/colab-notebook-yellow)](https://colab.research.google.com/drive/136FvEwMsxLayhimgtI4Jx_IWR8l-dy-s)!

 Additionally, various tutorials and examples are available in the *Tutorials* folder.
-You can download or copy these files to your local machine or a cluster, and execute them directly, for example:
+You can download or copy these files to your local machine or cluster, and execute them directly, for example:
 ```bash
 python Tutorial1.py
 ```